takeshi-aihana/LinuxKernelLabs.github.io.in_JP/interrupts.rst.md

 Deferrable actions
 ------------------

 Deferrable actions are used to run callback functions at a later time.
 If deferrable actions scheduled from an interrupt handler, the associated callback function will run after the interrupt handler has completed.

 There are two large categories of deferrable actions: those that run in interrupt context and those that run in process context.

 The purpose of interrupt context deferrable actions is to avoid doing too much work in the interrupt handler function.
 Running for too long with interrupts disabled can have undesired effects such as increased latency or poor system performance due to missing other interrupts (e.g. dropping network packets because the CPU did not react in time to dequeue packets from the network interface and the network card buffer is full).

 In Linux there are three types of deferrable actions:

-.. slide:: Deferrable actions in Linux
-   :inline-contents: True
-   :level: 2

     * softIRQ